Heather is happiest when taking a beautiful photo, creating something in her kitchen, or elbows-deep in a DIY project.

 An easy no-bake dessert recipe that only takes 15 minutes but looks like a million bucks.
 Made with blueberries and raspberries, this is a great way to turn a child or picky eater onto eating berries.

-- Cooking with Jello: How to Make Cherry Lemon Lime Summertime Slushies
+- How to Make Cherry Lemon Lime Summertime Slushies

 Make homemade slushies using only three ingredients that you probably have in your kitchen right now.
 A delicious treat for summer that's fun, easy, and fast.
 Simple to customize and create your own unique flavor combinations!